LaurenDM/AttackAESCTR/README.md

 The code allows to choose between different devices for the traces.
 - CORTEX : traces from a Cortex M4, using the ChipWhisperer Lite board with STM32F3 target mounted on UFO board
-- DUINO : traces from Arduino Uno device
+- DUINO : traces from Arduino Uno device (The traces are too large to upload on Github, but can be sent to you by request)
-- XMEGA : traces from the built-in XMEGA on the ChipWhisperer Lite board The traces from the arduino are too large to upload on Github, but can be sent to you by request (mailto:lauren.demeyer@esat.kuleuven.be)
+- XMEGA : traces from the built-in XMEGA on the ChipWhisperer Lite board

+Any questions can be sent to lauren.demeyer@esat.kuleuven.be